pulumi/docs/pulumi-hugo/themes/default/content/blog/cumundi-guest-post/index.md

 <!--more-->

-## How Pulumi code keeps up with changing requirements
+## How Pulumi Code Keeps Up with Changing Requirements

 At Cumundi, we build reusable libraries for our customers to set up their infrastructure integrated with best practices.
 These best practices span the range of non-functional requirements, which are most of the time not taken up with the same focus as application feature development.
 Where these non-functional requirements can be integrated into infrastructure setups, we include these in our code libraries.
 Cumundi focuses on all three major cloud providers to provide application-focused infrastructure libraries.